11 March 2024

 SAMF Data Lab 2023-24 Digital Infrastructure Research Grant Awards

-Over 300000 DKK in Funding Awarded to SAMF Research Projects-125000 DKK to be Awarded in Final Round
+Over 425000 DKK in Funding Awarded to SAMF Research Projects

 "How will your project create or support digital research infrastructure within the social sciences, OR fund data intensive social science research that wouldn’t be possible otherwise?
 How will your project benefit the broader social science research community?"